hardisj/erinsaudiocorner/content/english/driveunits/Purifi_4.md

 The maximum SPL referenced to 1 meter for each test are:
 <br>
-* Max SPL for Test 1 is 100.9dB.
-The compression threshold was exceeded above this SPL at ~1.2kHz.
+* Max SPL for Test 1 is 96.6dB.
+The compression threshold was exceeded above this SPL in the midrange above 300Hz.
-* Max SPL for Test 2 is 100.9dB.
-The compression threshold was exceeded above this SPL at ~160Hz and ~1.2kHz and also passes the distortion threshold of 3% at a few frequencies.
+* Max SPL for Test 1 is 95.9dB.
+The compression threshold was exceeded above this SPL in the midrange above 300Hz.
+Same as above.
+The difference is trivial between the two sets.

 Does this mean the speaker will not play above this level?
 No.  It simply means, within a set of limits, the above values are the maximum the speaker output is.
 Above that SPL, the limits are further and further exceeded.